 The Port Authority envisioned the terminal as one that would accommodate the biggest Great Lakes ships, and serve as a base to high-speed ferry service which would offer round-trip passengers & vehicles service to Canada during the spring, summer and fall.

-Unfortunately, “there hasn’t been the demand” for Great Lakes sailings in Erie region, and the ferry service was not materialized.
+Unfortunately, “there hasn’t been the demand” for Great Lakes cruises in Erie Lake, and the ferry service was not materialized.